-4.1 Scientific Observer Program Standards Obligations Minimum performance requirements the main fishing areas and seasons and to the extent possible, all representative vessels, areas, and time periods have an approximately equal probability of being sampled. vi.
+4.: 4.1 Scientific Observer Program Standards Ok oligations Minimum performance requirements vii the main fishing areas and seasons and to the extent possible, all representative vessels, areas, and time periods have an approximately equal probability of being sampled.
 Each Member should evaluate and analyse the sampling scheme used for the assignment of observers against the principles outlined above.
-Each Member should document the scheme used for the observer assignments actually implemented and make this information and data collected available to the Commission in its national report (as described in the reporting requirements) to enable review within the Commission of whether or not the standards are being met. vii.
-The placement of observers should also encompass arrangements to ensure the independence and scientific integrity of the data. viii.
-Observer plans and training programs should include specific provision for the role and responsibilities of observers for tag recapture reporting. ix.
+Each Member should document the scheme used for the observer assignments actually implemented and make this information and data collected available to the Commission in its national report (as described in the reporting requirements) to enable review within the Commission of whether or not the standards are being met.
+The placement of observers should also encompass arrangements to ensure the independence and scientific integrity of the data. i.
+Observer plans and training programs should include specific provision for the role and responsibilities of observers for tag recapture reporting.
 Each Member is responsible for the recruitment and training of observers for placement on their flagged vessels.
-Training schemes should be constructed to impart the skills necessary to adequately collect the scientific data and should take account of the principles specified in section 8 of the CCSBT Scientific Observer Program Standards relating to: Qualification of observers, Independence/Integrity, Scientific Observer Training, and Recruitment of observers. iii. specifying deadlines to achieve target coverage within 2 years; c. implements observer recruitment and training schemes to meet section 8 of the CCSBT Scientific Observer Program Standards relating to: Qualification of observers, Independence/Integrity, Scientific Observer Training, and Recruitment of observers; d. sets out how observers are assigned to vessels; e. analyses, at least once a year, the effectiveness of the actual assignment of observers in achieving 10% coverage across a representative range of the Member's SBT fisheries; f. specifies agency/agencies responsible for implementing each component of the Scientific Observer Program, including: i. training ii. assigning observers to vessels iii. monitoring performance of assignments in relation to achieving target observer coverage iv. receiving and analysing observer information v. forwarding information to Executive Secretary/Scientific Committee. x.
-Any vessel selected for an observation should be capable of meeting the minimum requirements for accommodation, sanitary facilities, meals, equipments and communication systems equivalent to those of the crew (junior officer when possible) so Operating systems and processes established to: a. confirm all selected fishing vessels meet the minimum requirements for placing an observers on board; b. advise a selected fishing vessel of its responsibilities while the
+Training schemes should be constructed to impart the skills necessary to adequately collect the scientific data and should take account of the principles specified in section 8 of the CCSBT Scientific Observer Training, and Recruitment of observers. iii. specifying deadlines to achieve target coverage within 2 years; c. implements observer recruitment and training schemes to meet section 8 of the CCSBT Scientific Observer Program Standards relating to: Qualification of observers, Independence/Integrity, Scientific Observer Training, and Recruitment of observers; d. sets out how observers are assigned to vessels; e. analyses, at least once a year, the effectiveness of the actual assignment of observers in achieving 10% coverage across a representative range of the Member's SBT fisheries; f. specifies agency/agencies responsible for implementing each component of the Scientific Observer Program, including: i. training ii. assigning observers to vessels iii. monitoring performance of assignments in relation to achieving target observer coverage iv. receiving and analysing observer information v. forwarding information to Executive Secretary/Scientific Committee. x.
+Any vessel selected for an observation should be capable of meeting the minimum requirements for accommodation, sanitary facilities, meals, equipments and communication systems equivalent to those of the crew (junior officer when possible) so Operating systems and processes established to: a. confirm all selected fishing vessels meet the minimum requirements for placing an observers on board; b. advise a selected fishing vessel of its responsibilities while the um performance requirements observer is on board. erating systems and processes established to: ensure required data is collected and, where necessary, hierarchies to prioritise data collection are applied; ensure catch and effort data collected is verified daily; and analyse information collected and report the analysis to CCSBT Scientific Committee.